 For those of you who have been using Profit Rhino's work order grid, you may be wondering how you can filter down or remove some of the excess information.
 For instance, maybe you're really just looking for all of the invoices that have been paid in cash, and how much the average cash payment is.
 When you're looking at the default view for the work order, that can obviously be a little difficult to parse.

 As such, the work order grid is extremely flexible in the data that is presented and what order it's presented in.

 Lets start with talking about how we can pair down what data is present on this grid (as in, what columns are actually showing).

-First, navigate to the work order grid by logging into Profit Rhino, from a laptop or desktop computer, and clicking the invoices button on the left.
+First, navigate to the work order grid by logging into Profit Rhino, from a laptop or desktop computer, and clicking the work order button on the left.

 After doing so, you should see a screen similar to this:

-So there are around 13 default columns visible on this invoice grid, to limit that we'll need to click the button to the direct right of "Export Excel" button.
+So there are around 13 default columns visible (17 total to choose from) on this invoice grid, to limit that we'll need to click the button to the direct right of "Export Excel" button.

 After you've clicked that button, you'll see a small pop-up that says, "Columns".
 Hovering over those columns, will let you select which columns you'd like to be visible.
 The following image demonstrates: